Is Hyperliquid Safe?

 Hyperliquid is rated as elevated risk — multiple novel mechanisms and notable interaction risks.

 A perpetual futures exchange running on its own custom blockchain, offering up to 50x leverage with a full on-chain order book.
-It holds $4.8B in deposits and has no outside investors.
-Its C- grade reflects multiple security incidents throughout 2025 — including the $13.5M JELLY exploit, a $21M private key compromise, and several vault exploits — plus centralization concerns from a small validator set.
+It holds $5.2B in deposits and has no outside investors.
+Its C- grade reflects multiple security incidents throughout 2025 — including the $13.5M JELLY exploit, a $21M private key compromise, and several vault exploits — plus centralization concerns from a small validator set, and expanding regulatory scrutiny as the platform now lists perpetuals on tokenized stocks.

 TVL